The Great Escape

 by Brad Sherman

-Though the transformation from mortals to immortals at Christ's coming can accurately be termed "the rapture," the Bible does not teach that the Church is to leave the planet in a "first stage" of Christ's second coming.
-Nothing in scripture teaches this.
+Though the transformation from mortals to immortals at Christ's coming can accurately be termed "the rapture," the Bible does not teach that the church is to leave the planet in a "first stage" of Christ's second coming.
+I see nothing in scripture that teaches this.
 Jesus did not teach that we would be removed from the earth.
 On the contrary, He taught that the wicked shall be removed from the earth in judgment and that His people would then rule and reign on this planet with Him.
-As stated in the Psalms, "The heaven, even the heavens, are the Lord's; But the earth He has given to the children of" (Ps.
+God said ... the heavens, are the Lord's: but the earth hath he given to the children of men.
+(Ps.
 115:16).

 As it was in the Days of Noah